radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ![An image showing ](Media/Image3.27.jpg)

-Figure 3.27: Default Object Class Generated
+Default Object Class Generated

 For LDAP backends, the object class(es) from the schema definition is the default value shown in the Schema Manager.
 The # sign is used to separate the class hierarchy.
 The default attribute names also match the underlying schema definition.

 ![An image showing ](Media/Image3.28.jpg)

-Figure 3.28: Default Object Class for LDAP Object
+Default Object Class for LDAP Object

 The default object class can be changed if needed.
 Database and LDAP objects can be mapped to an existing object class definition or you can manually enter your own custom one.

 ### Mapping Database Objects to LDAP Object Classes and Attributes

 1. Open the database schema containing the objects you want to map in the Schema Manager tab.

 2. Right-click on the database object you want to map and choose Object Mapping.

 ![An image showing ](Media/Image3.29.jpg)

-Figure 3.29: Change Mapping for Objects
+Change Mapping for Objects

 3. Select the object class from the drop-down list that you want mapped to the database object.

 4. When mapping database columns to LDAP attributes, you can apply a [default mapping](#applying-the-default-mapping), map each attribute individually based on the object class definition selected in step 3, or manually enter your own mapped attribute name.
 To map to an existing LDAP attribute, select the corresponding LDAP attribute from the drop-down list.
 The attribute list is based on the definition of the LDAP object class selected in step 3.
 In the example shown in the screen shot below, inetOrgPerson has been selected and two attributes have been mapped to LDAP attributes of the inetOrgPerson class.

 ![An image showing ](Media/Image3.30.jpg)

-Figure 3.30: Mapping to an Existing LDAP Object Class
+Mapping to an Existing LDAP Object Class

 5. If you prefer to enter your own custom object class name, you can type it in the LDAP Object Class parameter.

 6. If you prefer to enter your own custom attribute names, type them in the LDAP attribute parameter next to the database attribute name.

 7. Click OK when finished.

 ### Mapping LDAP Objects to New Object Classes and Attributes